IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_workspace_info.rst

 Parameters
 ----------

-  template_git_has_uploadedgitrepotar (False, bool, None)
-    Has uploaded git repo tar.

   workspace_id (True, str, None)
-    The ID of the workspace for which you want to retrieve detailed information.
+    The ID of the workspace.
 To find the workspace ID, use the `GET /v1/workspaces` API.

+  template_git_has_uploadedgitrepotar (False, bool, None)
+    Has uploaded Git repository tar.

   template_values_metadata (False, list, None)